f5devcentral/f5-agility-labs-xc/docs/class7/module0/task4.rst

     - Gemini responds immediately.
     - The interaction happens inside VS Code.
     - No code changes occur in Plan mode.

-    *What happened behind the scenes:*
-    - The prompt was sent to Gemini via Vertex AI.
-    - Cline received and rendered the response.
-    - Your environment is now ready for AI-assisted development.

 Wrap-Up
 ~~~~~~~